solita/solita.github.com/_posts/2015-06-02-rest-virusscan.md

 With [Spring Boot](http://projects.spring.io/spring-boot/) the code is pretty straightforward and short.
 It is possible to use it as it is, but it was intended as an example.

-## A word about Clojure

-As the code is Java, it's not difficult to use it from Clojure.
-For reference, [ClamAV Clojure](https://github.com/Opetushallitus/aitu/blob/master/ttk/src/clj/aitu/integraatio/clamav.clj) should provide some reference.
-The REST server of course doesn't care if the client is Java, Clojure or something else.
+We also have a Clojure wrapper in use.
+[ClamAV Clojure](https://github.com/Opetushallitus/aitu/blob/master/ttk/src/clj/aitu/integraatio/clamav.clj) should provide some reference.

 ## Is it any good?